 Most of us travel 20 minutes or more to get to and from work every day.
-If you add that up, that's a minimum of 40 minutes of your day that is probably not fun.
-People hate their commutes – it can take a lot of time, it can be stressful and it can really impact what you're able to get done.
+If you add that up, that’s 40 minutes of your day which is probably not fun.
+People hate their commutes – it can take a lot of time, it can be stressful and it can really impact what you’re able to get done.
 Not.
 Fun.

 It’s time to reclaim your commute time.
 Start thinking of it as bonus time: the extra time you can use to get more done.
 Every extra minute or five that you can get is priceless, especially if you’re side hustlin’ like me.
 So let’s find some ways to use it!

 Commute time is a great time for getting caught up on your reading.
 You can pull out your Kindle or open the iBooks app on your iPhone and read the latest bestseller.
 Or if you’re driving, you can grab an audiobook from Audible and listen to your favorite author’s latest novel.
 You can also check out web articles you’ve saved to read later in your Pocket or catch up on your blogs using a service like Feedly.

 There are some great podcasts in the world right now covering every topic.
 The possibilities are endless, so find something you want to hear about – you could learn a new food recipe, listen to the latest grammar tip, or just follow along with the latest pop culture news.